JONAS: Joint Framework for Ocean Noise in the Atlantic Seas

 WP5: Noise Mapping of MSFD Pressure Indicator in the Atlantic Area Lead: SHOM

 WP 5 provides relevant methodologies for computing noise maps to the evaluation of the Descriptor 11 Criterion 2 of the MSFD.
-Researchers will gather data required for modelling, including environmental parameters and automatic identification system (AIS) for vessel traffic.
-Validated noise indicator maps with confidence assessments will be ground truthed and then used for the evaluation of the MSFD D11C2.
+Researchers will gather data required for modelling, including environmental parameters and an automatic identification system (AIS) for vessel traffic.
+Validated noise indicator maps with confidence assessments will be ground-truthed and then used for the evaluation of the MSFD D11C2.

 WP6: Risk Mapping Lead: Quiet-Oceans

 WP6 will design a suitable methodology valid throughout the Atlantic Area for large-scale noise risk assessment and mapping.
-The methodology will be applied to the Atlantic Area as for a period of one year in order to serve to all countries as a common reference for future implementation of the MSFD at national levels.
-The risk assessment methodology will be based on (1) the input from WP5 that will deliver large-scale noise maps, and (2) an inventory of biodiversity data on species / taxa distribution (A 6.1).
+The methodology will be applied to the Atlantic Area for a period of one year in order to serve all countries as a common reference for future implementation of the MSFD at national levels.
+The risk assessment methodology will be based on (1) the input from WP5 that will deliver large-scale noise maps, and (2) an inventory of biodiversity data on species/taxa distribution (A 6.1).